WELLBEING & ENGAGEMENT

 The Green Zone is a multipurpose space:

-• It also hosts parents groups and small group intervention for programs such as Lego Therapy
+• It also hosts parent/carer groups and small group intervention programs to support students social and emotional learning

 The Green Zone was used by department, university and council delegates to launch the AllPlay Learn inclusive resources website in 2019.
 See a video that is shown featuring EPS as an example of best practice below.